Where To Eat Right Now — Dallas’ 10 Best New Restaurants

 The Henry's upstairs bar.

-Chef Matt McCallister's latest restaurant, Homewood, is now open in Oak Lawn.
+Chef Matt McCallister's Homewood.
 (Photo by Kathy Tran)

 Tulum is a new Mexican restaurant in Oak Lawn.
 Photo by Kathy Tran